arbor-sim/arbor/doc/python.rst

     pip3 install arbor

-Every point release it pushed to the Python Package Index.
-If you wish to install another version, it is also possible to use Setuptools directly on a local copy of the source code, or instruct `pip` to install directly from our git repository:
+Every point release is pushed to the Python Package Index.
+If you wish to install another version, it is possible to use Setuptools directly on a local copy of the source code, or instruct `pip` to install directly from our git repository:

 .. code-block:: bash